-It shall be unlawful for any person armed with a firearm or other deadly weapon, whether licensed to carry the same or not, to carry, brandish or use such weapon in a way or manner to cause, or threaten, a breach of the peace.
-Any person violating this section shall be guilty of a Class 1 misdemeanor, and, upon conviction thereof, shall be fined not less than \$50 nor more than \$1,000, or shall be confined in the county jail not less than ninety days nor more than one year, or both.
+It is unlawful for any person armed with a firearm or other deadly weapon, whether licensed to carry the same or not, to carry, brandish or use such weapon in a way or manner to cause, or threaten, a breach of the peace.
+Any person violating this section is guilty of a Class 1 misdemeanor.

-§61-7-11a.
+§61-7-13.
 Possessing deadly weapons on premises of educational facilities; reports by school principals; suspension of driver's license; possessing deadly weapons on premises housing courts of law and family law courts.